 Cliff Diving and Kayaking at Ariel's Point

 It was almost like the course offering of my university's European Languages department.
-The passengers of our boat were predominantly European: a Polish couple, a Brit backpacker, a few Russians, and a bunch of boisterous French guys.
-Me and my companions, Arvy and Rach, plus a few Koreans and several Malaysians, rounded out the international bunch.
+The passengers of our boat were predominantly European: a Polish couple, a Brit backpacker, a few Russians, and a bunch of boisterous French guys plus a few Koreans and several Malaysians, rounded out the international bunch.
 The destination: Ariel's Point.
 The objective: cliff diving.

 Ariel's Point is actually a part of Buruanga, a small fishing town in the province of Aklan.
 It is about 30 minutes by boat from Boracay, and it is our first destination on the four-day trip to paradise.
 Facing the Sulu Sea, Ariel's Point has many karst outcropping that made it ideal for cliff diving.
 Five cliff diving sites at various heights were built on a clearing at the top of the karst cliff.

 The highest jump off point - which has a wooden plank jutting out to the sea - is 15 meters high, the next 8 meters, then 5, and the lowest at 3 meters from the sea level.
 Stairs were built at the sides of the cliff, going from the base through a cave-like formation to the top, where the huts and the cliff diving boards were located.
 From the sea, one can only go up through the stairs, which is connected to a small bamboo jetty where the motorized bancas dock.
 Two motorized boats-ful of adventurers, including us, set out to Ariel's Point that day.